One lubrication metric has proven especially useful for identifying hidden issues related to both the lubricant and the equipment.

 Monitoring Lubricant Utilization to Create Key Performance Metrics

 Lubricant Utilization has connections with several metrics and key performance indicators.
-If new oil testing results frequently reveal concerns with lubricant matching specification and cleanliness criteria, this is something that has to be addressed.
+If new oil test results frequently reveal that the lubricant does not meet specification or cleanliness criteria, maintenance teams must address the issue promptly.
 Huge pieces of machinery with more sophisticated contamination control systems may impact lubricant volume control.
 Some contamination removal procedures remove a certain amount of lubricant, either temporarily or permanently, posing a risk to the machinery.

 Optimizing Your Lubrication Program